SamanFekri/MoodPal/README.md

 2. Send the `/set_public` command
 3. The bot will provide you with your personalized embed code ready to use

+Available embed options:
+- **Animated Mood**: Dynamic WebP animation of your current mood
+- **Emoji Display**: Simple emoji representation of your mood state

-Simply paste the provided code into your website or blog to get a live, animated representation of your current mood state!
+Simply paste the provided code into your website or blog to get a live representation of your current mood state!

-### Advanced Features
-- **Mood Notes**: Add context to your mood entries with personal notes

 ## 🛠 Technical Stack
 - **Bot Framework**: Built with Telegraf.js for reliable Telegram integration